matys1/lab1-web/book-notes/part-5.md

 - For an example see l22-card-object.html.

+> Note: many objects in JavaScript, such as DOM objects, include parent and child objects (objects nested within objects).
+You can also create these nested structures and include child objects in your custom object definitions.
+In order to do that, just create a constructor function for the child object and then add a property to the parent object definition that corresponds to it.
+> For example, if you created a `Nicknames` object to store nicknames for individuals, you could add it as a child object in the `Card` object's constructor like `this.nick = new Nicknames();`.

+> Note 2: since an object can be assgined to an array and arrays can contain multiple array elements, it means that you can also create an array of custom objects.
+You would need to create the object definition as usual as well as define an array.
+Then assign a new object to each array element (for example, `cardarray[1] = new Card();`).
+You can even use a loop to assign objects to an entire array at once.

 ### Extending built-in Objects

 - JavaScript includes the ability to extend built-in objects by adding new properties or methods.
 For example, you can extend the `String` object that manipulates strings in unique ways.